 PAF - acronym for the Placement Acceptance Form (see below)

-Placeholder Credit - these are the credits that IPI enroll you in during your time away for you to continue being a full-time student even while you are away; these credits remain on your transcript until your credits have been transferred as according to the Advising Agreements
+Placeholder Credit - these are the credits that our office enrolls you in during your time away for you to continue being a full-time student even while you are away; these credits remain on your transcript until your credits have been processed at UAF as according to the Advising Agreements.

 Placement Acceptance Form (PAF) - this is a document for NSE students that detail the conditions of their placement at the host campus; this document is signed by the student after a successful placement to accept the conditions

-Plan A - this is a payment plan option with the National Student Exchange; with this plan, students pay all tuition (at the host in-state rate) and fees to their host campus on a credit per credit basis
+Plan A/Host Payment - this is a payment plan option with the National Student Exchange; with this plan, students pay all tuition (at the host in-state rate) and fees to their host campus on a credit per credit basis

-Pre-Decision - refering to the status of your application, this is the phase before you have been accepted to Study Away through IPI
+Pre-Decision - referring to the status of your application, this is the phase before you have been accepted to Study Away through the Study Away office

 Program - refers to the university/program provider you applied to and includes all types: Exchange, north2north Exchange, Study Abroad, and National Student Exchange

-Program Provider - these are companies that set up the different study abroad opportunities; UAF is affiliated with Academic Programs International (API), AHA International (AHA), Alliance for Global Education, the American Institute for Foreign Study (AIFS), GlobaLinks Learning Abroad (Globalinks), International Studies Abroad (ISA), the Institute for Study Abroad-Butler University (IFSA-Butler), and Semester at Sea.
-There are many more providers out there, and UAF students can complete an Independent Program application if they want to participate in a program with a provider that UAF does not partner with.
+Program Provider - these are companies that set up the different study abroad opportunities; UAF is affiliated with Academic Programs International (API), the American Institute for Foreign Study (AIFS), International Studies Abroad (ISA), the Institute for Study Abroad (IFSA), the Knowledges Exchange Institute (KEI), and Semester at Sea.

 Questionnaire - these are application items you must complete which will provide us more details about certain aspects we need to know